crunchdao/crowdsourced-investment-research/paper/paper.md

 In the context of quantitative finance, in which a systematic, rationalized, quantitative (i.e., scientific) approach is preferred over discretionary decision-making, the field of machine learning is getting a lot of traction [@Prado_2018].
 This is because of its natural compatibility with a Bayesian approach [@Barber_2012], characterizing the field of econometrics, but also because of its potential to construct nonlinear models from financial data [@Chan_2022].

 In this context, CrunchDAO proposes an Ensamble Learning framework via tournaments ([@Craib_2017], [@Prado_2019]), in order to generate \textit{market-neutral} signals.

+In this section, we should make the case of ensamble learning in quantitative finance.

 ## Traditional Econometrics and Risk